Last week, Apple released a new iOS app called Music Memos. On their website, they describe it as

-The iPad mic is not very good so the guitar sounds horrible, almost like it was played through a telephone.
+The iPad mic is not very good so the guitar sounds horrible, almost like it was played through an old telephone.
 I chose acoustic bass and the vintage kit with hi-hats.
 You can hear that the intro is a little weird, but at least the bass does a pickup into the first verse.
-Also the drum fills are where they should be for the most part and the bass actually does respond to my recording by pausing on the V chord just before the second verse.
+Also, the drum fills are where they should be for the most part and the bass actually does respond to my recording by pausing on the V chord just before the second verse.
 Cool.
 The drum fill at the ending of the song is a little premature and leaves a lot to be desired, but it’s not atrocious.
 The bass on the other hand, sounds like it actually follows my lead and hits the last chord with me perfectly.
-With headphones, you can hear the tail-end of the guitar is cut off on the track.
+With headphones, you can hear that the tail-end of the guitar is cut off on the track.
 It would be nice if they could automatically add a short 250ms fade to the beginning and end of the exported tracks so it’s not such a harsh click.

 For my next test, I wanted to see how well the band could follow along if I amateurishly sped up like crazy.
 The chord suggestions on this test were even worse than on Sabor A Mi.

 I chose electric bass and the modern kit with cymbals on this one.
-There’s kind of a rockish vibe to the bass.
+There’s kind of a rock-ish vibe to the bass.
 The drums and bass follow the tempo increase pretty well and the drum fill into and out of the B section is right on.
 Nice.
 At the end of the song, the band doesn’t follow my lead when I slow down though, so the whole ending is destroyed.
 Yuck!
 It would be super hard to play along with this in real life though, that is, if the drummer hasn’t thrown a stick at you by then for rushing so much!

 For my last test I wanted to believe that the chord detection in the Music Memos app couldn’t possibly be that bad so I thought I should play a dead simple I-IV-V progression with a iii-vi-ii-V7 bridge — something that any musician would be able to follow along blindfolded.